engula/engula/docs/design.md

 To create a collection, a client sends a collection descriptor to the root group.
 The root group allocates a unique collection id to the collection and adds the collection descriptor to the collections collection.

 A collection consists of at least one shard.
 When a collection is created, the root group also creates one or more shards for the collection and then assigns the shards to some groups before the collection is available.

+## Load balance

+The root group pulls all nodes to collection statistics about nodes and groups.

+## Group

+A replication group consists of a group of replicas.
+Each group serves one or more shards.

+## Store

+A node stores all data in a single local store.

+A store consists of multiple tables.
+Each collection in a node is stored in an individual table.